 Alignment.
 Maintain the alignment of employee, contractor, vendor, and test taker pledges and agreements with these policies and procedures.
 Review all agreements annually to insure their alignment.

 Operations.
 Oversee assessment processes for compliance with these policies and procedures and make appropriate modifications to training materials and messages to address any identified shortcomings.

+Quality Assurance.
+Together with the test security vendor, establish a set of criteria to identify schools for quality assurance site visits.
+These site visits will include interviews with test coordinators, test administrators, and other members of the assessment team to assess familiarity and compliance with established security procedures.

 Enforcement.
 Establish procedures for adjudicating alleged or suspected incidents of test fraud and theft, to include guidelines for determining the authenticity of an incident and the initiation of a formal investigation as specified in the Test Security Incident Response Plan described within this Manual.

 Monitoring.
 The Department will continue to monitor assessment activity within the Department, at vendors and in schools, for evidence of test fraud, theft and distribution of test content either directly or indirectly.
+The statewide assessments that are subject to routine monitoring by HIDOE or Caveon are Smarter Balanced Summative Assessments, HSA-Alts, ACCESS for ELLs Online and Alternate ACCESS assessments, End-of-Course exams, HSA Science assessments, the ACT, and Kaiapuni Assessment of Educational Outcomes (KA’EO).
 The following strategies should be employed:

 Testing.
 Monitoring of assessment administration activities for indications of test fraud and theft, including violations of assessment administration policies.
 Secure timely reports from the test delivery vendor and schools across the state, of irregularities during test administration.